 If Possible, Rent a Hybrid Or Electric Vehicle

 - Take your own reusable bag with you to the market

 - Carry a refillable water bottle and avoid buying plastic bottles each day

-- Hang your towels up on the rack, so the maid will not change them
+- Hang your towels on the rack, so the maid will not change them

-- Take any leftover free soaps and lotions wit you – unused portions are thrown out, so you may as well make the most of them
+- Take any leftover free soaps and lotions with you – unused portions are thrown out, so you may as well make the most of them

-For more sustainable travel tips check out Bret Love & Mary Gabbett at Greeb Global Travel who have a whole site dedicated to eco travel, ecotourism destinations and they discuss the impact of the tourism industry on the environment.
+For more sustainable travel tips, check out Bret Love & Mary Gabbett at Greeb Global Travel, who have a whole site dedicated to eco-travel, ecotourism destinations.
+They discuss the impact of the tourism industry on the environment.